-Our family lawyers are trained collaborative lawyers who can work with you, your former partner and a team of professionals to reach an holistic solution without going to court.
+Our family lawyers in Perth are trained collaborative lawyers who can work with you, your former partner and a team of professionals to reach a holistic solution without going to court.
 Collaborative lawyers aim to resolve disputes by removing parties from the litigious and adversarial courtroom setting, and instead treating the process as a “troubleshoot and problem solve” rather than to “fight and win”.

 What is collaborative practice?